List of Levantine cheeses: Akkawi

 Akkawi (also called akawi, akkawi, and akawieh) is a white cheese with a rich and subtle flavor.
-It is an Levantine cheese originating from the Akka (Akka in Arabic).
+It is a Levantine cheese originating from what is now Acre, Israel (Akka in Arabic).
 This cheese is commonly made using pasteurized cow's milk but can be made with goat or sheep's milk.
 It is produced on a large scale in Israel, Jordan, Syria and Palestine.
 Akkawi cheese is used in such dishes as Manakish (a flatbread topped with cheese, seeds and oil), Sambusek, Kunafa (a dessert cooked from shredded phyllo dough, stretchy cheese and soaked in cane sugar syrup), Mana'eesh (a Palestinian pastry stuffed with cheese and dried mint) and Fatayer (a Levantine meat pie).